hmrc/pizza-tax-frontend-workshop/README.md

 Our initial model will have only three states: `Start`, `HaveYouBeenHungryRecently`, `WorkInProgressDeadEnd` and three possible transitions between them: `start`, `askHaveYouBeenHungryRecently`,`submittedHaveYouBeenHungryRecently`.

-### Things to learn in this step
+### Few things to learn:

-1 state can be defined either as a case object or a case class, 2 every state must be a subtype of the `State` type,
+1. state can be defined either as a case object or a case class,
+2. every state must be a subtype of the `State` type,
-3 it is possible to group states by introducing an intermediary trait, e.g. `HasAnswers`, 4 states can refer to any external clases, e.g. `QuestionnaireAnswers`, 5 transitions are ordinary partial functions constructed using `Transition {...}` factory, 6 if a case is not supported then the transition will not happen 7 unit testing requires a drop-in of a few support classes 8 unit testing FSM is as easy as writing: ```given(currentState) when transition thenGo(resultingState)```
+3. it is possible to group states by introducing an intermediary trait, e.g. `HasAnswers`,
+4. states can refer to any external clases, e.g. `QuestionnaireAnswers`,
+5. transitions are ordinary partial functions constructed using `Transition {...}` factory,
+6. if a case is not supported then the transition will not happen
+7. unit testing requires a drop-in of a few support classes
+8. unit testing FSM is as easy as writing: ```given(currentState) when transition thenGo(resultingState)```

 ## Project content